DownArrows/dab/README.md

     3. file-specific types followed by the function to create them and then their methods
     4. the central type, followed by the function to create it, then the methods
  - for data structures that are used by several other parts of the code but for different sets of methods, define an interface for each usage of the data structure so that one can know at a glance who uses what
+ - increment the version according to semver by changing the variable `Version` in `dab.go`

 ### Architecture